-If the deed of variation results in additional IHT being payable by the estate then the personal representatives dealing with the estate must also join in this statement but they can only refuse to do so if there are not enough assets to meet the additional liability.
+If the deed of variation results in additional IHT being payable by the estate then the personal representatives (executors) dealing with the estate must also join in this statement.
+The executors can only refuse to do so if there are not enough assets to meet the additional liability.

 If a statement to this effect is not given, the redirection of assets will be classed as a PET by the beneficiary or a transfer of value on which further Inheritance Tax may be immediately payable.
 (A PET is a potentially exempt transfer – a potentially taxable gift.
 No immediate tax, but extra IHT could become payable in certain circumstances.)

-The position for Capital Gains Tax is similar; a special statement must be made within the deed of variation.
+The position for Capital Gains Tax is similar.
+A special statement must be made within the deed of variation.
 Although no CGT is payable on death, the inclusion of such a statement prevents the redirection of assets being classed as a disposal by the beneficiary.
-Because of the necessity to include a statement as to the writing back effect it is entirely possible to elect not to use this effect.
+Because of the necessity to include a statement as to the writing back effect it is entirely possible to use this aspect only where it is beneficial.

-If a statement is not included as far as IHT is concerned, then the property is treated as having passed to the original beneficiary who is then classed as making a gift (a potentially exempt transfer or PET.)
-That means that if he or she survives for seven years then the transfer will normally become fully exempt.
+If a statement is not included as far as IHT is concerned, then the property is treated as having passed to the original beneficiary.
+The beneficiary is then classed as making a gift (a potentially exempt transfer or PET.)
+That means that if he or she survives for seven years then the transfer will normally escape additional tax.
 However, if she/he dies within the seven year period then (extra) IHT will become chargeable.
 The effect of using the statement within the deed of variation depends on several factors such as whether the original or new beneficiaries are exempt.

 What can be varied in a Deed of Variation?

 There are no specific income tax provisions equivalent to the IHT and CGT provisions.
-This means that income received by the original beneficiary prior tothe variation will be taxed as income of the original beneficiary even if the entire income received since the date of death is given up.
+This means that income received by the original beneficiary prior to the deed of variation will be taxed as income of the original beneficiary even if the entire income received since the date of death is given up.